Zolyn/derive_adhoc/README.md

+# derive_adhoc: An ergonomic replacement for (some) proc macros

+### Status

+As of 1 July 2022, this is still very much a work-in-progress: you probably shouldn't use it yet unless you like playing with sharp edges.

 ### Background

 Rust has two primary macro systems: `macro_rules`, which is easy to use, and proc macros, which are powerful: in particular, they can `derive`: autogenerate code from data structure definitions.